2024 Tour Championship: Final

 Williams commented: "I never thought I'd be winning tournaments at 49.
 The World Championships are around the corner.
 He's [O'Sullivan's] the man to beat, but you never know."
 He added: "I'm a better all-round player than I've ever been, considering I don't practise that much.
 I'm over the moon.
 I beat Judd Trump, Mark Allen and Ronnie O'Sullivan.
 The three best players in the world.
 I haven't done it the easy way.
 I've won quite well."
 O'Sullivan described Williams as "probably the most talented snooker player I've ever seen", saying: "He's been the most consistent player for the last five years.
 He seems so strong.
 I tried, I gave it everything to stay in the match, but he's so consistent and so strong.
 You might get the better of him in one session, but if you don't keep playing top-level snooker, he'll eat you alive.
 I thought I did well to get five frames."

 The final was watched by a peak audience of 874,000 from a total of 3.35 million viewers throughout the tournament.

 Tournament draw

 Numbers in parentheses after the players' names denote the players' seedings, and players in bold denote match winners.
 All matches were played as the best of 19 frames over two sessions.

+Seeds 1 to 4 received a bye in the first round.

 Match details from World Snooker Tour: first round, (Note: (Note: For the 1st round match between Gary Wilson and Mark Selby, the source (WST) frame score data is incorrect.
 For the last (18th) frame WST has 52(52)30.
 It was actually 105(105)30.)) quarter-finals, semi-finals, and final.
 (Note: For the final match between Mark Williams and Ronnie O'Sullivan, the source (WST) frame score data is incorrect.
 For the last (15th) frame WST has 4719.
 It was actually 5019.)